ionic-team/trapeze/packages/website/docs/project-api.md

 #### Gradle

 Gradle modifications are the most complicated and powerful of the capabilities in this library.
-Remember, `JAVA_HOME` must be set before using these methods.
+Remember, `java` must be on `PATH` or `JAVA_HOME` must be set before using these methods.

 Note: this feature only supports Groovy-based Gradle files.